krushnakatore/krushnakatore/README.md

 <br />

 Hi, I'm [Krushna Katore](https://www.linkedin.com/in/krushna-katore-733185137/), a Full Stack Web Developer 🚀 from Pune, India.
-Currently working in the Humanitus Pvt.
+Currently working in the Calfus Ind.
+Pvt.
 Ltd. as a Full Stack Developer and working on quite a few personal projects.

 I'm interested in Front Web Development,Back Web Devlopment and Data Structure and Algorithms.